DataDog/documentation/content/logs/aws.md

 #### ELB

 Elastic Load Balancing provides access logs that capture detailed information about requests or connections sent to your load balancer.
 Each log contains information such as the time it was received, the client's IP address, latencies, request paths, and server responses.
-You can use these access logs to analyze traffic patterns and troubleshoot issues.
+Use these access logs to analyze traffic patterns and troubleshoot issues.
 Elastic Load Balancing publishes a log file for each load balancer node every 5 minutes.
 The load balancer can deliver multiple logs for the same period.
 Add ELB logs to Datadog to: